Should Injectors Use Needles vs Cannula for Dermal Fillers Injections?

 - can penetrate different dermal layers more readily including close to the bone for deeply-placed dermal filler near the skeletal structures (think CHEEK Augmentation)

-- may be able to put filler precisely where they intend
+- may also be able to put filler precisely where they intend

 - needles are sharper than cannulae – much sharper – hence they increase the risk of penetrating a vein/going too deep during cosmetic injections (known as intravascular injection risks and these can lead to blindness and/or fatality)